 - It’s expensive!
 That could well add to the challenges to the company.

-- Who knows what challenges will be facing the new hire?
+- Who knows what challenges, performance related or otherwise, will you be facing with the new hire?
 You could be “jumping out of the frying pan into the fire!”

 - It will surely add to whatever difficulties the employee might be facing.
 I hope the employees’ welfare is important to you!